 The Gibson doesn’t have a definitive origin story, though the martini variation was likely invented in New York City by a bartender or barfly named Gibson.
 To us, however, the cocktail’s interesting history occurred in Hollywood.

-The cocktail appears in multiple episodes in The Queen’s Gambit, a period piece miniseries set in the 1960s.
+The cocktail appears in multiple episodes of The Queen’s Gambit, a period piece miniseries set in the 1960s.
 While Beth and her adopted mother repeatedly imbibe Gibsons in martini glasses and on the rocks on the Netflix show, this was far from the Gibson’s initial claim to fame.

 In recent years, Roger Sterling sipped classic Gibson cocktails on Mad Men while his comrade Don Draper downed an Old Fashioned or two.
 Long before Mad Men debuted on TV, Cary Grant’s Roger Thornhill, another advertising Roger, drank Gibsons in North by Northwest while Betty Davis’ Margo did the same in All About Eve.